STAMP-project/camp/README.md

           - variable1: value1
           - variable2: value1
 ```
-1. ```product_dir``` contains a path to product artefacts.
-The path is realative to the directory where we run the tool.
+1. ```product_dir``` contains a path to product artifacts.
+The path is relative to the directory where we run the tool.
 2. ```path``` contains a path to a realization model.
 The realization model contains definitions to variables and values defined in the variables section.
 3. ```variables``` contains two variables, i.e. ```variable1```, ```variable2``` which should be resolved to ```value1```.